George

 in all times have experienced.
 Sensible of this momentous

-the adoption of a Constitution of Government better
+adoption of a Constitution of Government better calculated

-calculated than your former for an intimate Union,
+than your former for an intimate Union, and for the

-concerns.
-This Government, the offspring of our own
+Government, the offspring of our own choice, uninfluenced

-Respect for its authority, compliance with its laws,
+and your support.
+Respect for its authority, compliance

-by the fundamental maxims of true Liberty.
-The basis
+enjoined by the fundamental maxims of true Liberty.

-of our political systems is the right of the people
+The basis of our political systems is the right of the

 But the Constitution which at any time exists, till